-Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual raised landmass that supports a residential settlement and rural cropping and farming.
+Attributes (with elements that enhance and diminish natural character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual harbour extent of the island comprises a raised landmass that supports a residential settlement and rural cropping and farming.
 It is bounded by the Tauranga Harbour natural character areas below MHWS.
-The landward edge of the high natural character extends approximately (+/-) 150m inland from MHWS, with the landward extent being no further than the second rotation pines and less in some areas. profiles.
-3 Native dune vegetation in the understorey.
-4 Native fauna within the dune system. system. species.
-2 It provides a relatively undisturbed habitat for a wide range of threatened and uncommon wetland and shore birds, notably nesting areas for New Zealand dotterel. dune system.
-2 The inner harbour edge has undergone some modification at settlement areas to manage coastal erosion and access.
-Tauranga Harbour Northern Harbour (THN) Maps 17, 18, 19, 20, 22 Very High Tauranga Harbour is a shallow tidal estuary of 224 km 2 of which 93% is exposed at low tide.
+The landward edge of the high natural character extends approximately (+/-) 150m inland from MHWS, with the landward extent being no further than the second rotation pines and less in some areas.
+Panepane Point.
+Frontal dune profiles.
+Native dune vegetation in the understorey.
+Native fauna within the dune system. native vegetation within the dune system. includes threatened plant species.
+It provides a relatively undisturbed habitat for a wide range of threatened and uncommon wetland and shore birds, notably nesting areas for New Zealand dotterel. encourages accretion of the dune system.
+The inner harbour edge has undergone some modification at settlement areas to manage coastal erosion and access.
+Tauranga Harbour Northern Harbour (THN) Maps 17, 18, 19, 20, 22 Very High Tauranga Harbour is a shallow tidal estuary of 224 km2 of which 93% is exposed at low tide.
 Mangroves are present along the coastline along with saltmarsh.
 More recently in settled areas the mangroves have been removed and unnatural lines formed within the vegetation patterns.
 Similarly there has been damage to the subtidal sea floor from the removal operations.
-Sedimentation is apparent in the Natural patterns throughout the harbour, particularly when it is exposed during low tide.
+Natural patterns throughout the harbour, particularly when it is exposed during low tide.
 Unmodified harbour margins with natural edges and vegetation patterns.
 Native flora and fauna dominating the harbour margins.
 Inlets and water ingress to the harbour have been modified to concentrate flows of water around built up areas.
 There has been modification to the harbour margins to accommodate commercial and recreational harbour use.
-Other parts of the northern harbour estuaries remain largely unmodified and The harbour contains some permanent moorings around Omokoroa, Katikati, Tanners Point and Athenree.
+Other parts of the northern harbour estuaries remain The harbour contains some permanent moorings around Omokoroa, Katikati, Tanners Point and Athenree.
 Minor harbour structures include channel markers and jetties.
 Remaining natural parts of the harbour remain intact.
-1 The northern extent of the harbour below MHWS has low modification and includes the extensive areas of seagrass, saltmarsh around the margins of the mainland and islands, mangrove shrublands, transitions to freshwater wetlands at river mouths, shell and sand banks used by indigenous birds.
-A mixture of excellent examples of coastal processes along with significant changes to the coastal processes.
+1 The northern extent of the harbour below MHWS has low modification and includes the extensive areas of seagrass, saltmarsh around the margins of the mainland and islands, mangrove shrublands, transitions to freshwater wetlands at river mouths, shell and sand banks used by A mixture of excellent examples of coastal processes along with significant changes to the coastal processes.
 The northern end of the harbour remains largely unmodified except for the settlement areas.
-Parts of the harbour are inaccessible by boat and foot.
-Large parts of the northern harbour have a strong sense of remoteness particularly alongside Matakana Island.
-Adjacent to the mainland the harbour is more accessible and numerous activities occur along the harbour margins.
+1 Parts of the harbour are inaccessible by boat and foot.
+2 Large parts of the northern harbour have a strong sense of remoteness particularly alongside Matakana Island.
+Adjacent to the mainland the harbour is more accessible and numerous activities occur along the harbour